Resources for Investors Representing Themselves

 Initial Pre-Hearing Conference

-Once the parties select arbitrators, the arbitrators hold an initial pre-hearing conference with the parties – typically over the telephone.
-During the call, the arbitrators and parties discuss procedural issues, the mediation alternative, discovery, and scheduling the hearing.
+Once the parties select arbitrators, the arbitrators hold an initial pre-hearing conference with the parties – via video or audio conference.
+During the conference, the arbitrators and parties discuss procedural issues, the mediation alternative, discovery, and scheduling the hearing.

 Discovery takes place before the hearing and involves the exchange of documents and information and the identification of witnesses.
 The Code of Arbitration Procedure requires parties to cooperate to the fullest extent possible in the voluntary exchange of documents and information.
 Information requests may include questions about your investment history, assets, and income.
 Investors may request documents from brokerage firms such as account opening documents, research reports, and correspondence.

 FINRA's Discovery Guide contains guidelines to help parties and arbitrators during discovery.
 The Discovery Guide includes two document lists: the list of documents that firms and associated persons should generally produce and the list of documents that customers should generally produce.
 The Document Production Lists in the Discovery Guide as described in FINRA Rule 12506 do not apply to simplified arbitrations decided on the papers or decided by special proceeding.
 However, the Discovery Guide does apply to simplified cases in which a customer requests a regular hearing.